-You can position text above or below the baseline and in this way create a superscript (e.g. r^2) or subscript (e.g. H_2O).
+You can position text above or below the baseline and in this way create a superscript (e.g. r2) or subscript (e.g. H2O).

-Simply select the text, invoke the command Format > Character, switch to the Spacing property sheet and check the Superscript or Subscript check box.
+Simply select the text, invoke the command Format > Character, switch to the Spacing tab and check the Superscript or Subscript check box.